Azure/iotedge-lorawan-starterkit/LoRaEngine/README.md

 - SetUp an Azure IoT Hub instance and be familiar with [Azure IoT Edge module deployment](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux) mechanism.
 - Be familiar with [Azure IoT Edge module development](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux).
 Note: the following guide expects that your modules will be pushed to [Azure Container registry](https://azure.microsoft.com/en-us/services/container-registry/).

-### SetUp Azure function facade and [Azure Container registry](https://azure.microsoft.com/en-us/services/container-registry/)
+### Setup Azure function facade and [Azure Container registry](https://azure.microsoft.com/en-us/services/container-registry/)

 - Deploy the [function](LoraKeysManagerFacade).
 In VSCode with the [functions plugin](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) you can run the command `Azure Functions: Deploy to function app...`.
 Then you have to select the folder `LoraKeysManagerFacade/bin/Release/netstandard2.0/publish` (unfortunately at time of this writing we saw the behavior that VSCode is proposing the wrong folder) and select for the environment `C#` in version `beta`.